GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

 Also, while we should keep the style of documents like these consistent and formal, you're encouraged to show your personality in news posts and devlogs.

+## The writing workflow

+Here is the tutorial writing workflow we should always follow.
+In short:

+1. Prepare the final code for the tutorial.
+2. Code review.
+3. Write an outline for each lesson or tutorial series.
+   - Show the result and list what the person will learn at the start.
+   - Use sub-headings to structure your content.
+   - Focus on the general techniques, principles, problems to solve, or reasons for a given code structure.
+Skim over the steps or implementation details.
+   - Write the start of paragraphs, paste code snippets, or use pictures over bullet-lists.
+That is to say, content from which you can directly build your tutorial.
+4. Outline review.
+5. Write the tutorial, building from the outline.

+Working with an editor is essential to get the perspective of someone who hasn't researched the subject matter as much as you did.
+Also, we cannot pick up all the mistakes we do alone.

+### Focus on what matters most

+Explain where you are going or why you design your code or nodes in a certain way in the introduction, before giving step-by-step instructions.
+This background is a vital part of the tutorial to me.

+Depending on the topic, focus on:

+- The problems to solve.
+- The challenges involved.
+- Breaking down an effect or reference visually (game art, game design).
+- The design principles that apply to the task at hand.
+- How other persons may have solved that problem.

+Explaining underlying causes or concepts helps the reader to follow along and to stress the most important aspects to learn: problem-solving, transferable knowledge and techniques.

+Then, you can break down the steps to reach the tutorial's goal.
+You can also add general explanations or background to the rest of the tutorial.

 ## Dos and don'ts

 Below, you will find specific guidelines that help to communicate ideas clearly to a broad audience, including non-native English speakers.